global-vision-developer/AdminPro/src/README.md

 *   **Fields:**
     *   `email: string` (Admin's email)
     *   `name: string` (Admin's display name)
-    *   `role: string` (e.g., "Super Admin", "Sub Admin" - matching `UserRole` enum from `src/types/index.ts`)
+    *   `role: string` (e.g., "Супер Админ", "Sub Admin" - matching `UserRole` enum from `src/types/index.ts`)
     *   `avatar: string` (URL to avatar image, optional)
     *   `allowedCategoryIds: array` (Optional: Array of strings, where each string is a category ID.
 This field is primarily for users with the "Sub Admin" role, granting them permission to manage entries within these specified categories.
-For "Super Admin", this field might be empty or not present, as they have access to all categories by default.)
+For "Супер Админ", this field might be empty or not present, as they have access to all categories by default.)
     *   `createdAt: firebase.firestore.Timestamp` (Server timestamp when the admin document was created)
     *   `updatedAt: firebase.firestore.Timestamp` (Server timestamp when the admin document was last updated, optional)